Home ➤ Blog ➤ Sugar Mills' Chimneys

 There are currently 19 sugar mills' chimneys in the district of Pamplemousses.
 They are as follows:

 The sugar mill was founded in 1797 and shut down in 1998, annexed by Belle Vue Harel, also known as Terra today!

 Few information is available on this small sugar factory.
-It is believed, it was built around 1834 before Belle Vue Harel.
+It is believed, it is the first chimney of Belle Vue Harel, built in 1834.